sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 ## Adding External Dependencies {#adding_external_dependencies}

 To add an external dependency, first add a `SetupDEPENDENCY.cmake` file to the `cmake` directory.
-You should model this after one of the existing ones for `Catch` or `Brigand` if you're adding a header-only library and `yaml-cpp` if the library is not header-only.
+You should model this after the existing one for `Brigand` if you're adding a header-only library and `yaml-cpp` if the library is not header-only.
 If CMake does not already support `find_package` for the library you're adding you can write your own.
-These should be modeled after `FindBrigand` or `FindCatch` for header-only libraries, and `FindYAMLCPP` for compiled libraries.
+These should be modeled after `FindBrigand` for header-only libraries, and `FindYAMLCPP` for compiled libraries.
 The `SetupDEPENDENCY.cmake` file must then be included in the root `spectre/CMakeLists.txt`.
 Be sure to test both that setting `LIBRARY_ROOT` works correctly for your library, and also that if the